Getting started on Quarry

-- If you're new to IU and do not yet have computing accounts, see How do I get my first computing accounts for admitted students, faculty, staff, and affiliates.
+- If you're new to IU and do not yet have computing accounts, see About creating first computing accounts for admitted students, faculty, staff, and affiliates.

-- If you're not affiliated with IU, you'll need a faculty or staff sponsor; see About sponsored computing accounts for IU affiliates.
+- If you're not affiliated with IU, you'll need a faculty or staff sponsor; see About sponsoring a computing account for an IU affiliate.

 - If you already have a Quarry account and need help getting

 - To learn more about home directories, CPU limits and batch jobs,

 - For information on changing your login shell and

-password, see At IU, on Quarry or Big Red, how do I change my login shell or passphrase?
+password, see At IU, on Big Red II, Quarry, or Mason, how do I change my login shell or passphrase?

 - For information about disk space in home directories and scratch

 space, see At IU, how much disk space is available to me on the research systems?

 - To learn how to use Modules to customize your software

-environment, see On IU's Mason and Quarry clusters, how do I use Modules to manage my software environment?
+environment, see On Big Red II, Mason, Quarry, and Rockhopper at IU, how do I use Modules to manage my software environment?

 - View the list of software installed on Quarry.

 Job management with Moab and TORQUE

 On Quarry, Moab serves as the job scheduler for the TORQUE resource manager (also called PBS).
 For information about Moab and TORQUE, see:

 - The "Moab at IU"